 Surrounded by media defining young people as rebels (like James Dean) and stifled by a cookie-cutter middle class lifestyle, teens identified with rebellion.
 By bringing black voices into white homes, radio and records (along with clubs and concert halls) allowed these rebels and roustabouts quick access to what all rebels need: something taboo and off limits.

 The consumer market made note of white suburban interest in race music and began to provide more of these records to complement the demand.
-Radio DJs like Allan Freed started playing black music and imitating the voices of black DJs.
-Then, white artists such as Elvist Presley, Buddy Holly, and Bill Haley began to borrow from “race music.”
+Radio DJs like Alan Freed started playing black music and imitating the voices of black DJs.
+Then, white artists such as Elvis Presley, Buddy Holly, and Bill Haley began to borrow from “race music.”
 As the talents of artists on both sides of the racial divide began to mix, Americans created a new genre: rock and roll.

 By the late 1950s, though, rock and roll fell into a lull as white parents reacted negatively to the idea of their children identifying with black Americans.
 Many parents mirrored the opinions of the record executive, Mitch Miller, who complained in 1958, “Much of the juvenile stuff pumped over the airwaves . . . hardly qualifies as music.”
 Miller sought to shut down what he considered “juvenile” race music and the DJs that allowed white children to cross racial boundaries.
 However, like many parents, he masked the racial motivation of his complaint carefully when he spoke.